Pearse Doherty: Early life

 Pearse Daniel Doherty was born in Glasgow on 6 July 1977, the son of Irish parents.
 When he was three years old, the family returned home to the Irish-speaking town of Gweedore, where he grew up and became fluent in Irish.
-He enrolled in a civil engineering degree course at Dublin Institute of Technology in 1996.
-In 1999, Doherty and three other Sinn Féin activists were arrested in Dublin.
-At a court hearing, it was revealed that Doherty had abused a Garda.
-He was convicted, but avoided getting a criminal record.
+He enrolled in a civil engineering degree course at Dublin Institute of Technology in 1996, but dropped out after 2 years to take on a job in the industry.
+In 1999, Doherty, Matt Carthy and two other Sinn Féin activists were arrested in Dublin.
+At a court hearing it was alleged that Doherty had abused a Garda, though it was argued Doherty's comment was the consequence of a "simple misunderstanding" and was not in any way intended to offend the Garda.
+He was convicted, but was given the benefit of the Probation Act in lieu of a criminal record.

-He completed two years of the course, earning a national certificate that entitled him to work as a civil engineering technician.
+He completed two years of his civil engineering course, earning a national certificate that entitled him to work as a civil engineering technician.
 He then left third-level education to pursue a job in that field.
 He later resumed his studies by enrolling in another civil engineering course at Letterkenny Institute of Technology, but dropped out in order to run for Dáil Éireann in the 2002 general election.